-Cannibal Corpse is a death metal band from Buffalo, New York, now based in Tampa, Florida.
+Cannibal Corpse is a death metal band from Buffalo, New York, USA, now based in Tampa, Florida, USA.
 Formed in December 1988, the band has released fourteen studio albums, two box sets, four video albums, and two live albums.
 The band has had little radio or television exposure throughout its career, although a cult following began to build after the release of the 1991 album Butchered at Birth and 1992 album Tomb of the Mutilated.
 As of 2015, they achieved worldwide sales of two million units for combined sales of all their albums Read more on Last.fm

 It’s Friday.
 You’ve had a crappy week.
 Right now you’re stuck in front of a computer, probably doing some boring nonsense work when you’d either a) be in the pub, or b) like us, wish you were at Hammerfest.
 Well we’re not, you’re not, and we’re annoyed about it.
 We’ve got a lot of aggression we need to work out.